Jericho Rosales

-Primarily a film and television actor, he is known by his stage name "Echo".
-He began his career by winning the Mr. Pogi ("Handsome") talent search on the noontime variety television show Eat Bulaga!
-His career has spanned over 20 years and a variety of genres, warranting the moniker, "Asian Drama King of Primetime."
+Jericho Vibar Rosales ([ˌd͡ʒɛː.ɾɪˈxo ɾoˈsaː.lɛs]; born September 22, 1979), is a Filipino actor, singer, songwriter and film producer.
+Known primarily for his leading man roles in romantic drama, he has starred in some of the most distributed Philippine series around the world.
+His accolades include a Guam International Film Festival Award, two Newport Beach Film Festival Award, a Gawad Urian, two Metro Manila Film Festival Awards and four Star Awards for Movies, including nominations for an ASEAN International Film Festival and Awards, six FAMAS Awards and four Luna Awards.

+At age 17, Rosales began his career after winning the pageant "Mr. Pogi" in 1996, a segment in the noontime variety show Eat Bulaga!.
+He was launched the following year as one of Star Circle's fourth batch members by talent agency Star Magic.
+He rose to stardom after playing Angelo Buenavista in the romantic drama Pangako Sa 'Yo (2000), and has since starred in International Emmy-nominated series such as Kahit Isang Saglit (2008), Dahil May Isang Ikaw (2010), The Legal Wife (2014) and Bridges of Love (2016).
+His other starring roles in Sana'y Wala Nang Wakas (2003), Panday (2005), Green Rose (2011) and Halik (2018) established him as a leading actor in soap operas.

+Dubbed as the "Asian Drama King", Rosales is one of the most successful Filipino actors in Asia.
+In 2012, he received an Achievement in Acting award at the Guam International Film Festival and won Best Actor at the Newport Beach Film Festival in 2013.
+He received his first Gawad Urian for Best Actor for his role in the film Alagwa (2012).
+For his portrayal in the romantic comedy Walang Forever (2015), he won the Metro Manila Film Festival Award for Best Actor.
+His portrayals in the biographical film Pacquiao: The Movie (2006) and romantic war drama Baler (2008) earned him the Star Award for Movie Actor of the Year.

 Career

+1996-2009: Early roles and breakthrough

 Rosales gained international stardom in several countries (Malaysia, China, Ghana, Cambodia, Peru, Colombia, and many others) for his primetime soaps such as Pangako Sa 'Yo (2000–2002), Sana'y Wala Nang Wakas (2003–2004) and Dahil May Isang Ikaw (2009–2010), all co-starring Kristine Hermosa.
 Since its original release, Pangako Sa 'Yo has aired in over 20 foreign territories, with the Cambodian Television Network ordering a local remake in 2013.
 In Peru, Rosales is known for his role in the series Bridges of Love ("Puentes de Amor"), the first Filipino drama to air in the country and the Latin American market.
 Similarly, The Legal Wife (2014), which also stars Maja Salvador and Angel Locsin, have gained much popularity in the African and Balkan regions.
 In 2006 he portrayed Filipino boxing champion Manny Pacquiao in Pacquiao: The Movie, and bagged two Best Actor trophies for his work.
-He repeated this in 2008, when he won two more Best Actor awards for his role in the classic film Baler, opposite Anne Curtis.
+He repeated this in 2008, when he won two more Best Actor awards for his role in the film Baler, opposite Anne Curtis.

-In 2012, Rosales played the lead role in Alagwa (Breakaway, internationally), for which he won Best Actor Trophy at the 36th Gawad Urian Awards.

-The following years found him in a string of Metro Manila Film Festival entries.
-In 2016, Rosales played Philippine national hero Jose Rizal in Bonifacio: Ang Unang Pangulo, which starred Robin Padilla as the eponymous character.
-His succeeding films were comedies, with rom-com #WalangForever in 2015, starring opposite Jennylyn Mercado; Ang Babae Sa Septic Tank 2: #ForeverIsNotEnough in 2016 - sequel to Quantum Film's satirical 2011 hit starring Eugene Domingo; and then played opposite Bela Padilla in 2017's Luck At First Sight.

-In late 2017, he played Diego in surf romance film Siargao, directed by Paul Soriano.
-Set in the eponymous Philippine island, he co-stars Erich Gonzales and Jasmine Curtis-Smith.